 The third was an unprepared case study where I was shown some typical classification problems and asked what I thought the solution was.

 The final interview was more of a discussion about myself, my interests and what I could bring to the role.
 The interviewer focused a lot on my personal interests wanted to find out 'what made me tick in the world of work'

 Two interviews were a panel and the other two were 1:1

 I was rejected because they weren't convinced this was the right role for me and thought I didn't demonstrate enough interest in the day-to-day work of a classification specialist.

 They were very prompt about giving feedback and it was refreshing to be given the chance to conduct different interviews with different people on the same day where your strengths and weaknesses could be assessed as a whole.
 I also thought the team were very friendly and unintimidating.

-I applied online and the process took 4 weeks - interviewed at eBay Inc. in March 2009.
+I applied online.
+The process took 4 weeks – interviewed at eBay Inc. (London, England) in March 2009.

-I applied online and the process took 1 week - interviewed at eBay Inc. in April 2014.
+I applied online – interviewed at eBay Inc..